Parton distribution functions from scalar light-front parton gas model

 \section{Abstract}

 We propose an application of a microcanonical ensemble with light-front kinematics to model the phase-space distribution of relativistic constituents of a bound state.
-These constituents denoted by partons are treated as classical spin zero particles confined inside the hadron with inter-parton collisions as their only interaction.
-The microcanonical dynamics ensemble is applied to obtain the phase space distribution of this thermodynamic system.
-We sample this phase space distribution using Monte Carlo algorithms to obtain the parton distribution functions in scenarios with $3$, $4$, and $5$ identical partons.
+These constituents denoted by partons are treated as classical spin-zero particles confined inside the bound state with inter-parton collisions as their only interaction.
+The microcanonical molecular dynamics ensemble is applied to obtain the phase-space distribution of such a thermodynamic system.
+We sample this phase-space distribution using Monte Carlo algorithms to obtain the parton distribution functions (PDFs) in scenarios with $3$, $4$, and $5$ identical partons.
 In addition PDFs when a selected number of massless partons are mixed with $3$ massive partons are also presented.